ashleychari/abcd_sex_pfn_replication/README.md

 - run_svm.py: Uses arielle's method to run svm with discovery and replication each as a fold and identifies best C parameter
 - run_network_specific_svm.py:
 - run_svm_2fold_cv.py: Runs 2 fold cross validation svm on discovery and replication sets separately, also identifies best C parameter, regresses out covariates (such as site, age, and motion).
 Seed is set so that replicable results can occur (meaning the same folds will be chosen whenever this script is ran)
-- run_svm_2fold_resmulti_times.py: Runs 2 fold cross validation svm for a permutation of times on discovery and replication sets separately, also identifies best C parameter, regresses out covariates.
-Does not set seed so that random shuffles can be created for the 2 fold cv at each iteration
+- run_svm_2fold_resmulti_times_batched.py: Runs 2 fold cross validation svm for a permutation of times on discovery and replication sets separately, also identifies best C parameter, regresses out covariates.
+Does not set seed so that random shuffles can be created for the 2 fold cv at each iteration.
+Does all of this in batches.
+Used with `svm_resmulti_times_parallel_batched.sh` and `svm_submit_batched_jobs.py`.

 ### SVM weights barplot
 - sum_abs_weights_matrix.py: Gets unthresholded absolute sum of the weights and creates matrix